 TOEFL and IELTS

-The Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS) are not required of appliants whose native language is English and applicants who have undergraduate degrees from universities in the United States.
+The Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS) are not required of applicants whose native language is English and applicants who have undergraduate degrees from universities in the United States.
 In addition, the test requirement may be waived in certain cases where English language proficiency can otherwise be demonstrated.
+The minimum scores for the TOEFL are: 230 computer-based score, and 88 Internet-based score.
+The minimum score for the IELTS is 6.5

 An applicant may request the transfer of graduate credit(s) earned at another AACSB institution.
 Each request will be evaluated on its own merits but must be a grade of “B” or better.
 No more than six hours of graduate credit in the Core, Specialization, and Executive Perspectives areas of the program will be accepted.